-The Compensation Committee administers the Omnibus Plan, and subject to applicable regulations and the terms of the Omnibus Plan described below, has the authority to grant awards under the Omnibus Plan, to interpret the Omnibus Plan, to determine the terms and conditions of any agreements evidencing any awards granted under the Omnibus Plan and to adopt, alter and repeal rules, guidelines and practices relating to the Omnibus Plan.
-In addition, the Board may delegate to a committee consisting of one or more directors the authority to grant and set the terms of limited awards to eligible persons who are not executive officers or non-employee directors so long as the aggregate value of the awards granted by such committee in any calendar year does not exceed \$5,000,000 (or \$300,000 in any calendar year with respect to any individual), determined, in each case, based on the fair market value per share of Common Stock on the date an award is granted.
-The Board created the Equity Grant Committee for this purpose.
+The Compensation Committee administers the 2019 Omnibus Plan, and subject to applicable regulations and the terms of the 2019 Omnibus Plan described below, has the authority to grant awards under the 2019 Omnibus Plan, to interpret the 2019 Omnibus Plan, to determine the terms and conditions of any agreements evidencing any awards granted under the 2019 Omnibus Plan and to adopt, alter and repeal rules, guidelines and practices relating to the 2019 Omnibus Plan.
+In addition, the Compensation Committee may delegate to a committee of one or more members of the Board (i) the authority to grant awards with respect to a specified maximum aggregate value or number of shares of Common Stock to participants who are not officers or directors of Quanta and/or (ii) the administrative duties under the 2019 Omnibus Plan with respect to any matter, right, obligation, or election that is the responsibility of or that is allocated to the Compensation Committee.

-Employees, directors, officers, advisors or consultants of Quanta or its affiliates are eligible to participate in the Omnibus Plan, as are prospective employees, directors, officers, consultants or advisors of Quanta who have agreed to serve us in those capacities.
+Employees, directors, officers, advisors or consultants of Quanta or its affiliates are eligible to participate in the 2019 Omnibus Plan, as are prospective employees, directors, officers, consultants or advisors of Quanta who have agreed to serve us in those capacities.
+As of December 31, 2018, Quanta had eight non-employee directors, eight executive officers, approximately 39,200 employees and approximately 50 consultants or advisors to Quanta who are, in each case, eligible to participate in the 2019 Omnibus Plan.